bencejuhaasz/Pioneered-Plus/README.md

 # Infos
 * Rekordbox USB's need to be mounted at /media/your username/SOMETHING-XX
-* If you're using a raspberry pi, I recommend DietPi or Arch Linux ARM and then installing openbox to minimize software bloat.
+* If you're using a raspberry pi, I recommend DietPi OS and then installing openbox to minimize software bloat.
 Feel free to use the provided desktop file, for autostart put it into `~/.config/autostart/` .
 It requires sudo, but it changes real time priority and gets rid of the otherwise present ui lags.

 # Requirements
 * Mixxx built from latest master branch (2.4 alpha)